wacncontent/CustomizeTool/removeCommentOutput/articles/search/search-manage.md

 Contributor|Has the same level of access as Owner, except for role management.
 For example, a Contributor can view and regenerate `api-key`, but he or she cannot modify role memberships.
 Reader|View service status and query keys.
 Members of this role cannot start or stop a service, nor can they view admin keys.

 Note that roles do not grant access rights to the service endpoint.
 Search service operations, such as index management, index population, and queries on search data, are controlled through api-keys, not roles.
-See "Authorization for management versus data operations" in [Role-based access control in Azure Portal](../role-based-access-control-configure.md) for more information.
+See "Authorization for management versus data operations" in [Role-based access control in Azure Management Portal](/documentation/articles/role-based-access-control-configure) for more information.

 Roles provide access control after the service is created.
 Only subscription managers can add a Search service to a subscription.